Interlake-Saints/ihsmemorial.org/_posts/2025-06-10-bryan-dale-andresen.md

   - /assets/bryanandresenpics.jpg
 gender: male
 ---
 Bryan passed away in July of 2021.
 He was the president and CEO of a company called buynewjets.com at the time.
-He died the same week as his 46th birthday.
+He died the week of his 46th birthday.